hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 more flexible, interms of being able to add the same fuzzer multiple times as well as explicitly setting the step to use wrt a fuzzchain.get.

+Sometimes iobread in TCPServer.Prg was reading more than once, when nc sends data to it once.
+* On checking if it was related to any signal coming in between, when reading, it doesnt seem to be the case.
+Read is not failing with a Interrupted error.
+* On thinking further, and looking at the asm script file as well as the writen file, and also few more test runs, realised the obvious it was triggering when I was writing/entering more data than the buffer size.

 ### TODO